osinka/camel-kamon/README.md

 ## Usage in Camel

-Unlike Kamon modules, this is a library that needs to be configured implicitly.
+Unlike Kamon modules, this is a library that needs explicit configuration.

 In Spring configuration: